daronphang/programming-resources/brokers/event/kafka/kafka.md

 ### Retention

+Kafka is log-based rather than queue-based.
+Messages stay in the log until they have reached the retention limit.

 Provides durable storage of messages for a certain period of time.
 Kafka brokers are configured with a default retention setting of 7 days or until the partition reaches a certain size.
 Once these limits are reached, messages are expired and deleted.

 ### Performance